The Default Keybinds for MMORPGs are Wrong

 - left hand for left strafe, right strafe, and all abilities

 - for games where there is a dodge mechanic or aiming that requires you to keep your target in front of you, I bind backward movement as well

 Here’s another illustrative video of how to strafe-kite properly, with footage from the game RIFT:

 Please note that I do not use a gaming mouse (e.g. Razer Naga gaming mouse), nor do I have any plans to do so, as I do not have a need.
 Moreover, games such as GW2 and WildStar are continuing the trend towards action combat with limited number of abilities, so there are fewer abilities to keybind.
 That said, if you feel you perform better with gaming hardware, great, stick with what works for you.

-Keybinding is a sensitive topic, so keep in mind that the intention of this video is to show “one way of thinking about it.”
-The way that you feel comfortable setting up your keybinds may be very different from mine – what matters is that you are able to execute the 3 numbered points above.
+Keybinding is a sensitive topic, so keep in mind that the intention of the above video is to show “one way of thinking about it.”
+The way that you feel comfortable setting up your keybinds may be very different from mine – that’s fine – what matters is that you are able to execute the 3 numbered points above.
 I’ve had many gamers adopt my setup or its philosophy and they have reported good success.
 YMMV.